MunishGrover/MERN-Shopping-List/README.md

 # MERN-Shopping-List
-Shopping list web app built using Reactjs and Mongo db used as database.
+Shopping list web app built using React js and Mongo db used as database.